daattali/beautiful-jekyll/README.md

 ---
 ```

-Look at the top of [`aboutme.md`](./aboutme.md) or [`index.html`](./index.html) as more examples.
+You can look at the top of [`aboutme.md`](./aboutme.md) or [`index.html`](./index.html) as more examples.

 **Important takeaway: always add the YAML front matter to every page, which is two lines with three dashes.
-If you have any parameters, they go between the two lines. **
+If you have any parameters, they go between the two lines.**
 If you don't include YAML then your file will not use the template.

 ### Features